We hold shows in Spring, Summer and Autumn and a competition in August

 There are classes for flowers, fruit and vegetables and a bit of home cooking!

 In 2019 we had a record 97 entries and a marvellous display of plants and produce.
-The mayor Alison Firth presented the prizes.
-Photos of the winners will be posted soon.
+We hope it will be as popular again this year.

 There were 52 entries for the show and members produced a dazzling display of daffodils and spring flowers and a good selection of jams.
 Pam Beedham again won first for her pot of bulbs and another for her blossom.
 Jenny Matthews won first prize for the Small Arrangement which Pam Beedham kindly sponsors.
 Best in Show was won by Catherine Dallaway for her delightful arrangement of spring flowers and foliage.
 Congratulations to Caroline Rowe, Linda Williams and Catherine Dallaway for winning firsts in the Curd, Marmalade and Jelly classes where the competition was hot.